LeighWeston86/matstract/matstract/web/static/docs/REF_help.md

 ###### Part of speech: NN, NP

-A reference to a material or a sample without explicitly mentioning the chemistry or the name of the material.
+A pronoun/reference to a material or a sample without explicitly mentioning the chemistry or the name of the material.

 Example:

 i.
 We sputtered Co thin films.
-These (`thin films`, NP) were used to measure the magnetization.
+These (`thin films`, NP) were used to measure the magnetization. ii.